 What You Should Know

-- 1 Since their introduction, Medicare SNPs have been offered to seniors with care needs that exceed the type and scope offered under Original Medicare.
+- 1 Since their introduction in 2003, Medicare Advantage Special Needs Plans (SNPs) have been offered to seniors with care needs that exceed the type and scope offered under Original Medicare.

-- 2 Instead of Parts A, B and D, Medicare SNPs combine everything into a single plan.
+- 2 As an alternative to Original Medicare Parts A and B and Part D, Medicare SNPs combine everything into a single plan.

-- 4 While an SNP plan can offer customized healthcare packages and easier access to care for some illnesses, not every plan is available in every area.
+- 4 SNPs can offer customized healthcare packages and easier access to care for some illnesses, but not every plan is available in every area.

 What is a Medicare SNP Plan?

-SNPs, a variety of Medicare Advantage plans, were introduced in 2003.
+SNPs, a type of Medicare Advantage plan, were introduced in 2003.
 Since their introduction, Medicare SNPs have been offered to seniors with care needs that exceed the type and scope offered under Original Medicare.

 Medicare Advantage plans combine Parts A and B to create a single, more extensive healthcare coverage option.
 All Advantage plans must cover everything offered through Original Medicare, with the exception of hospice care.
 Most plans also incorporate some form of Medicare Part D, which provides prescription drug coverage.

-Medicare SNP plans offer coverage tailored to meet the needs of seniors with more complicated medical conditions.
+Medicare SNPs offer coverage tailored to meet the needs of seniors with more complicated medical conditions.
 These plans are broken down into three types:

 - Chronic Condition Special Needs (C-SNP)